prahaladd/gograph/README.md

 Advanced functionality APIs can be built upon the core API layer.
 The small API surface of the core layer allows implementors to provide support for newer graph databases easily.

-## Requirements
+## Software Requirements
-Go version 1.18 and above
+* Go version 1.18 and above for code development
+* Connectivity to an instance of a graph database for integration tests.

 ## Source code layout
 | Package Name   | Description   |